We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Last but not least, ADV 2.2 rides on WTB Nano Comp 700c x 40mm tires.
 That translates into a comfortable ride and a platform that can carry a lot of extra weight.

-Get it if you’re planning an adventure on gravel roads or mixed surfaces.
+Add this model to your shortlist of the best touring bikes if you’re planning an adventure on gravel roads or mixed surfaces.

 Best for Lightweight Touring and Bikepacking